app2147/molssi_best_practices_2021/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master)

 A Python package for analyzing and visualizing molecular files.
-For MolSSI workshop.
+This was created as a part of a MolSSI workshop May 2021.
 This package has a functions module.

 This repository is currently under development.
 To do a developmental install, download this repository and type